Course Catalog 2026-2027

 393-0 The Historian's Craft 1

-This is the first installment of a two-quarter seminar in which we'll engage with the problems that historians face today and their debates about how to solve them.
-Not only will you read classic works and cutting-edge scholarship, but you'll also meet major figures in the field – including authors on the syllabus who will be invited to campus specifically to talk with you about their work, your research, and the study of history.
+This is the first installment of a two-quarter seminar in which we'll engage with the problems that historians face today and their debates about how to solve them, with a special emphasis on telling new historical narratives.
+Not only will you read classic works and cutting-edge scholarship, but you'll also meet major figures in the field, including authors on the syllabus who will be invited to campus specifically to talk with you about their work, your research, and the study of history.
 In the second installment of the seminar during Winter Quarter, you will follow your interests to address selected debates and themes that have spoken to you as you devise an original research project in close consultation with your fellow Sanders Scholars.

 393-0 Comparative Fascism